 Behind the bar’s launch is a heart-warming story that comes from hard work, dedication and a strong family background.
-Owner Tuoi Tran who admits he was quite rebellious as a young child, had realised his passion for fresh food after growing up on a farm.
+Owner Tuoi Tran, who admits he was quite rebellious as a young child, had realised his passion for fresh food after growing up on a farm.

 “I love food – I’m the harshest critic when I go to restaurants.”

-Evidently grateful for where his origins have landed him today, Tuoi says he was encouraged by his family to grow up, study hard and be someone, along with immense support from fiancé Annie.
+Evidently grateful for where his origins have landed him today, Tuoi says he was encouraged by his family to grow up, study hard and be someone, along with immense support from fiancé (now wife) Annie.